bustopsy777/scrumastr/README.md

 `docker push username/chatscrum:example_tag`

 ### 3. Deploying Chatscrum

-in Docker container
-To deploy the chatscrum docker image in a docker container, follow these steps
+***a.
+To deploy the chatscrum docker image in a docker container, follow these steps***

-1. Make sure that a database matching the values in step 5 of the build process is up and running
+- Make sure that a database matching the values in Section a of the Database setup is up and running

-2. Run the chatscrum image you have built
+- Run the chatscrum image you have built using the below command, replacing "<username/chatscrum:example_tag>" with the image name you built.

-`docker run --name cs-name -d -p 5000:5000 -p 5100:5100 username/chatscrum:example_tag`
+`docker run --name cs-name -d -p 5000:5000 -p 5100:5100 <username/chatscrum:example_tag>`

 *** If using a docker container MySQL databse running on the same machine, run this command instead:

 `docker run --name cs-name -d -p 5000:5000 -p 5100:5100 --net=chatscrum username/chatscrum:example_tag`

-3. Connect to the same database used in step 5 and run the following commands in the MySQL database
+- Connect to the same database used and run the following commands in the MySQL database

 `use chat;`